coppersalts/HTML5b/README.md

 # HTML5b
-An HTML5 port of Cary Huang's "BFDIA 5b" flash game.
+An HTML5 port of Cary Huang's flash game "BFDIA 5b".
-This port is not finished yet, but the vast majority of the gameplay elements have already been implemented, so it's just a matter of adding and optimising the rest of the visuals.
+Unless there's something I'm forgetting; everything relating to the gameplay has been implemented.
+The current focus is now on optimizing the existing code and working on adding the level editor.

 Also note: a lot of the code in here I didn't write.
-Since actionscript is so similar to javascript, a lot of the code was just copy-pasted from the decompiled swf.
+Since actionscript is so similar to javascript; a lot of the code was just copy-pasted from the decompiled swf with some minor reformatting.